intel/QAT_Engine/README.md

     Specify the path to the source code of the Intel(R) IFMA Mutibuffer library.
     This path is needed for compilation in order to locate the Intel(R) IFMA Multibuffer header files.
 If you do not specify this the build will fail.
-    For example if using Intel&reg; IFMA Mutibuffer library that was unpacked to `/IFMA`, and you are using the Intel(R) Icelake Server or Client platform for multibuff offload then you would use the following setting:
+    For example if using Intel&reg; IFMA Mutibuffer library that was cloned from the ipp-crypto GitHub to `/ipp-crypto`, then you would use the following
-    --with-multibuff_dir=/IFMA
+    setting: --with-multibuff_dir=/ipp-crypto/sources/ippcp/crypto_mb

 Optional